WIN Corporation: Today

 In early 2006, WIN Corporation bought a 25% stake in the St. George Illawarra Dragons from the Illawarra Steelers for $6.5 million.
 In August 2018 WIN Corporation purchased the Illawarra Steelers remaining 25% stake for a "commercially in confidence" sum, taking its stake to 50%.

 It was announced on 23 May 2016 that WIN Television had signed an affiliation agreement with Network Ten for a five-year period starting on 1 July 2016.
 WIN's former affiliation partner, Nine Network, signed with Southern Cross Austereo in April 2016 having secured a 50 per cent revenue share deal.

 WIN plays a prominent role in the local Illawarra community through investment in long-term naming rights to the Dragons' Wollongong home ground, WIN Stadium.
 WIN also holds naming rights to the neighbouring WIN Entertainment Centre, home to basketball's Illawarra Hawks.

 In June 2019, WIN closed several newsrooms throughout New South Wales and Queensland, including Orange, Wagga, Albury and Queensland's Hervey Bay.

 On 13 February 2025, Network 10 announced they would be acquiring NRN from WIN Television.

+In January 2026, it was announced that WIN would acquire NBN Television from Nine Entertainment, to be operated as a Nine Network regional affiliate.

+In February 2026, it was announced Nine Darwin would be acquired by WIN Corporation's WIN Television, expanded broadcast operations into the NT.